George Chichester, 5th Marquess of Donegall: Peerages

-In 1853, Chichester's father, Lord Edward, became heir presumptive of his elder brother George Hamilton Chichester, 3rd Marquess of Donegall, when the marquess' only surviving son died unmarried in Naples.
+In 1853, Chichester's father, Lord Edward, became heir presumptive of his elder brother George Chichester, 3rd Marquess of Donegall, when the marquess' only surviving son died unmarried in Naples.
 On 20 October 1883, at the age of 84, Lord Edward finally succeeded his brother as Marquess of Donegall, together with several subsidiary titles, and George Chichester gained the courtesy title of Earl of Belfast.
 As a large part of the Donegall estates were not entailed, they were inherited by Chichester's cousin Harriet Augusta Anna Seymourina, wife of Anthony Ashley-Cooper, 8th Earl of Shaftesbury.

 On his father's death in 1889, Chichester became the 5th Marquess of Donegall and also the 5th Baron Fisherwick, in the Peerage of Great Britain, giving him a seat in the House of Lords.
 He is not recorded as ever having spoken there.

 Later marriages

 On 31 August 1865 Chichester married secondly Mary Anne Williams Cobb, the youngest daughter of Edward Cobb, of Arnold, Kent, and Kensington.
 The marriage was childless, and his wife died in November 1901, her final address being 7, Upper Rock Gardens, Brighton.
 Probate of her will was granted to Alice Cobb, widow, and all of her property was valued at £43.

 In February 1902, weeks after the death of his second wife (or perhaps first wife, since his first marriage had been declared void), Donegall advertised in The Daily Telegraph for a lady "willing to purchase the rank of a peeress... for twenty-five thousand pounds sterling, paid in cash to her future husband, she must be a widow or a spinster—not a divorcee."
 Country Life later commented that this "scarcely suggests a fairytale romance" and described Donegall as "an old roué", continuing "May one speculate on the appropriateness of the Donegall coat-of-arms?
 The supporters are two red wolves held in chains of gold."
-On 23 December 1902, by now aged eighty, Lord Donegall married thirdly Violet Gertrude Twining (1880–1952) only daughter of Henry St George Twining, a banker of Halifax, Nova Scotia, and Coombe Oak, Kingston Hill, Surrey, and they had one child, Edward Arthur Donald St George Hamilton Chichester, born on 7 October 1903, who became Marquess of Donegall when his father died on 13 May 1904.
+On 23 December 1902, by now aged eighty, Lord Donegall married thirdly Violet Gertrude Twining (1880–1952) only daughter of Henry St George Twining, a banker of Halifax, Nova Scotia, and Coombe Oak, Kingston Hill, Surrey, and they had one child, Edward Chichester, born on 7 October 1903, who became Marquess of Donegall when his father died on 13 May 1904.
 Donegall, whose address at death was 117, Cromwell Road, Kensington, died at 42, Norfolk Road, Brighton, leaving an estate valued at only £27.

 His widow died on 8 October 1952, at the age of 72.
 His infant son Edward grew up to become a journalist and war correspondent.